zk4x/zyx/README.md

+# Zyx

-# Zyx - open source tensor library.
+Zyx is open source tensor library.

-The main idea is to define generic traits for operations that can be performed with tensors and generic tensor, that can use any datatype as buffer, provided that this datatype implements those operations, that are called on the tensor.
+It defines generic traits for operations that can be performed with tensors and generic tensor struct, that can use any datatype as buffer, provided that this datatype implements those operations, that are called on the tensor.

 That is, if you don't use some operations, there is no need to implement them